While Bohol might not be big geographically, Bohol has a huge array of amazing attractions and places to visit here.

-If you prefer, you can rent a scooter or motorcycle here, it is a cost effective and easy way to travel around.
+If you prefer, you can rent a scooter or motorcycle here, it is a cost-effective and easy way to travel around.

 Tip #5 – Splitting up the Trip

-Now that you know how to get around, this allow you to plan how you want to split up your trip to Bohol.
+Now that you know how to get around, this allows you to plan how you want to split up your trip to Bohol.
 It really does depend on how much time you have here, and how long to spend in different places.

 Tip #6 – Where to Stay in Bohol

 Obviously where you can stay depends largely on your budget.
 Hotels and Beach Resorts in Bohol vary from low budget fan rooms to high-end beach resorts and even large Apartments.
 Hotels in Alona Beach range from high to low priced rooms.
-Many Bohol hotels and resorts, have, in recent years become upgraded and high-end resorts and hotels, while there are also some great beach front resorts and hostels.
-Alona Beach hotels in Panglao Island are dominated by spa-style resort hotels, as well as some great quality hostels to some very popular small bed and breakfasts which can also be very luxurious, quaint and relaxing!
+Many Bohol hotels and resorts have, in recent years become upgraded and high-end resorts and hotels, while there are also some great beach front resorts and hostels.
+Alona Beach hotels in Panglao Island are dominated by spa-style resort hotels, as well as some great quality hostels to some very popular small bed and breakfasts which can also be very luxurious, quaint, and relaxing!

 Tip #7 – What to Do

 There will probably be some interesting places you’ve known about or researched before you arrive.
-There will also be places such as the Famous Tarshire Sanctuary that most tourists to Bohol take time to visit.
-There will then be places that you haven’t even heard of yet, that you’ll want go to!
+There will also be places such as the Famous Tarsier Sanctuary that most tourists to Bohol take time to visit.
+There will then be places that you haven’t even heard of yet, that you’ll want to go to!
 The best thing to do is to ask the locals in the area you are staying for things that appeal to you rather than to look for certain types of attractions on your own, as the locals here know the area very well, are very friendly and will be more than willing to help you find the perfect places to visit here in Bohol.
-There are some seriously unique places to go in Bohol, and its so easy to overlook them!
+There are some seriously unique places to go to Bohol, and it’s so easy to overlook them!